raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 ## Future Use of Primefaces

-* To keep the Dataverse platform current, we should explore the use of alternative, well-known libraries.
+* To keep the Dataverse platform current, we should explore the use of alternative, well-known javascript libraries.
-* The continued use of Primefaces is a detriment to future development and the team's ability to productively add new functionality.
-* Other teams/partners can and are significantly more productive simply because of better, widely used, battle-tested open source tools that offer strong user communities and the ability to accomplish world class work.
+* **Other teams/partners are significantly more productive** simply because they take advantage of more widely-used open source tools that offer strong user communities and the ability to accomplish world class work.
+* The continued use of Primefaces is detrimental to the team's ability to productively add new functionality.
+s